Last updated on August 19th, 2021

 Things like switches, refrigerator door handles, and toilet flush handles are often ignored during the cleaning process, probably due to their insignificant size.

-3. Above Your Kitchen Cabinet
+3. The Space Above Your Kitchen Cabinets

 How to Clean: To keep your bathtub protected from bacteria and mold, ensure to wipe it dry after every use.
-If you share the tub with your family, make sure to disinfect it two times a week.
+If you share the tub with your family, make sure you disinfect it two times a week.
 To clean it use any solution containing hydrogen peroxide.

 5. Inside the Refrigerator